BetterTyped/hyper-fetch/packages/adapter-graphql/README.md

 ## About

-**`Hyper Fetch GraphQl`** is adapter for Hyper Fetch.
+**`Hyper Fetch GraphQL`** is adapter for Hyper Fetch.
 It enables seamless communication with GraphQL APIs in Node.js and browser environments, simplifying the retrieval and manipulation of data.
 Benefit from the convenience and efficiency of Hyper Fetch for your GraphQL-powered projects.